Chronic Myeloid Leukemia

 - chronic myelocytic leukemia.

 Source: Chronic Myeloid Leukemia.
-Reviewed by Neil P. Shah, MD, PhD.
+Reviewed by Neil P. Shah, MD, PhD and Robert J. Arceci, MD, PhD.